An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Construction of the families of locally flattened metrics

-Thus, we must go about constructing families of metrics $g_{\sP}$ for each partition of $N_\ell$ which satisfy the conditions of Lemma \ref{lem:CommutingExponentialMaps}.
-The first step is showing how to flatten a family of metrics.
+We now construct the families of metrics satisfying the conditions of Lemma \ref{lem:CommutingExponentialMaps} and thus yielding projection maps $\pi(X^\ell,g_{\sP})$ which satisfy \eqref{eq:DiagonalsTM1}.
+The first step is to construct a locally flat family of metrics.